Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

  <img  src="Images_Milestone5/ProjectDatabaseERD.png">
 </p>

-### Table 1 ###
+### User_Account ###
 Table Name: User_Account

 Table Description:
-    Holds user account data tuples containing: Username, Password, First_Name, Last_Name, and Email.
+    Holds user account data tuples containing: 'Username', 'Password', 'First_Name', 'Last_Name', and 'Email'.
+    User_Account is populated by the submission form on the Create Account page.
-    Username and Password are used to log in and gain access to the rest of the application (except for Create Account).
+    Username and Password are verified in this table to grant the user access to the rest of the application.

 Fields:
     Username, VARCHAR(32) - Primary Key